 • Use a dehumidifier to effectively control moisture and allergens.

 • Remember to open the window when cooking or when you take a shower or bath (or right after if you are easily cold).

 • Make sure there are no water leaks in your home.

 • If you have a clothes dryer, open the window when it is venting.

 • Remember to empty your air conditioner’s drip pans.

-In air fresheners and in laundry products.
-In perfumes and in hand soap… Synthetic fragrances are ubiquitous around us.
-Did you know the many gasses evaporating from these products are actually harmful Volatile Organic Compounds?
+In air fresheners and in laundry products, in perfumes and in hand soap, synthetic fragrances are ubiquitous around us.
+Did you know the many gases evaporating from these products are actually harmful Volatile Organic Compounds (VOCs)?
 You would think that these chemicals are listed on the label, when in fact they rarely are.
-Plus, in the U.S. the safety tests fragrances have to go through before being brought to market only concern skin irritations – no test is made regarding potential dangers caused by inhalation.
+Plus, in the U.S. the safety tests fragrances have to go through before being brought to market only concern skin irritations—no test is made regarding potential dangers caused by inhalation.

 • Arrange slices of lemon on a plate to delicately perfume the air in a room.

 • Use baking soda in a small bowl to eliminate odors (it works particularly well in fridges).